storj/docs/zksync.md

 ![Send to Ethereum](https://user-images.githubusercontent.com/26858949/140199706-eb69b79a-9fae-43ba-b79f-0aafe982bbbd.png)

 In the _**Send to Ethereum**_ window you can select or specify the L1 address in the *Address* field.
-There will be your address by default (which is the same as on L2), but you can change it to any other L1 address.
+This field will display your own L1 wallet address by default (which is the same as on L2), but you can change it to any other L1 address.
 For example, if you plan to immediately sell the tokens, you could choose an exchange's STORJ deposit address.
-This way you could directly withdraw STORJ from your L2 zkSync wallet address to an exchange deposit address in one single transaction.
+This will allow you to directly withdraw STORJ from your L2 zkSync wallet address to an exchange L1 deposit address in one single transaction.

-To select a different address from your **Contacts** you can click on **Own account[v]** link.
+To select a different address from your **Contacts** you can click on the **Own account[v]** link.

-This window also allows you to change which type of token to use to pay for the withdrawal fee, by default it will use STORJ, but you can select ETH for example.
-To change a token for gas fees click the **Change fee token** button and select a different token.
+This window also allows you to change which type of token to use to pay for the withdrawal fee.
+So if you are sending STORJ, by default part of your STORJ balance will be used for paying the withdrawal fee, but you can also select ETH for example, if you have sufficient ETH in the same wallet address to pay the withdrawal fee.
+To change the type of token to use for paying the gas fees, click the **Change fee token** button and select a different token.

 ---
-*Currently, zkSync requires users to pay a one-time registration fee of ~11000 gas for registering your address to zkSync, as this requires an on-chain transaction (you can elect to pay it with your STORJ tokens rather than ETH).
-This one-time fee should be eliminated in the near future.*
+*Currently, zkSync requires users to pay a one-time activation fee for registering your address to zkSync, as this requires an on-chain transaction (you can elect to pay it with your STORJ tokens rather than ETH).
+See [What is the activation fee on zkSync](https://zksync.io/faq/faq.html#what-is-the-account-activation-fee).*

 ---

 ### Complete Send to Ethereum
-1. Replace the destination L1 address with the one you want to send the tokens to.
+1. Replace the destination address with the one you want to send the tokens to.
 You can save the entered address to **Contacts** later.
 2. Click the **Select token** button and select STORJ.

 ![zkSync Wallet, Send to Ethereum, Select a token](https://user-images.githubusercontent.com/26858949/138351536-04d615fb-384b-4af8-ba6e-6f059a18bef9.png)

 3. Enter the amount you want to send into the **Amount** field.
-You will see a transaction fee, one-time activation fee (only the first time you make a send to Ethereum), and the estimated fee values expressed USD.
+You will see a transaction fee, [one-time activation fee](https://zksync.io/faq/tutorials.html#account-activation) (only the first time you make a send to Ethereum), and the estimated fee values expressed in the token you selected (STORJ) and its equivalent value in USD.

 ![zkSync Wallet, Send to Ethereum, Amount](https://user-images.githubusercontent.com/26858949/140204515-b3721258-e635-4bc7-94db-06b73e752535.png)

-4. Authorize the Send to Ethereum by pressing the **Authorize to Send to Ethereum** button.
-You will be asked for confirmation on your Wallet.
+4. Authorize the *Send to Ethereum* by pressing the **Authorize to Send to Ethereum** button.
+You will be asked for confirmation in your Wallet.

 ![zkSync Wallet, Send to Ethereum, Authorized](https://user-images.githubusercontent.com/26858949/140221078-18306a83-bacd-4a8b-aeea-39efc8a7e10c.png)

 5. Confirm sending by pressing the **Send to Ethereum** button.
-You should be able to confirm the withdrawal transaction in **History**.
+You should be able to verify the withdrawal transaction was successful in **History**.

+See also [Send Funds to Ethereum](https://zksync.io/faq/tutorials.html#send-funds-to-ethereum) for details.